-The generator control panel is located at the bottom of the AC/DC panel.
-To learn more about how to operate this panel, reference the Fischer Panda owner's manual included in your owner's packet.
+The generator control panel is located in the console at the bottom of the AC/DC panel.
+To learn more about how to operate this panel, reference the Fischer Panda owner's manual included in your Owner's Packet.

 Amperage Requirements